 The Exchange believes that the proposed fees of \$4,500 per month for each of Categories 1, 2, and 3 is reasonable.
 These fees are comparable to non-display use fees generally charged by exchanges.
-For example, the fees for Non-Display Use of NYSE OpenBook for Categories 1, 2 and 3 is \$6,000 per month.43 The Exchange believes that the proposed fees directly and appropriately reflect the value of using non-display data in a wide range of computer-automated functions relating to both trading and non-trading activities and that the number and range of these functions continue to grow through innovation and technology developments.

-The Exchange believes that it is reasonable to cap non-display use fees for Category 3 at \$13,500 per month per data recipient, because a higher monthly fee may potentially dissuade competitors from buying the NYSE Agg Lite data feed.
+For example, the fees for Non-Display Use of NYSE OpenBook for Categories 1, 2 and 3 is \$6,000 per month.41 The Exchange believes that it is reasonable to cap non-display use fees for Category 3 at \$13,500 per month per data recipient, because a higher monthly fee may potentially dissuade subscribers from buying the NYSE Agg Lite data feed.

-The proposed Non-Display Use fees for the NYSE Agg Lite data feed are also reasonable because they take into account the value of receiving the data for Non-Display Use on an integrated basis.
-The Exchange believes that the proposed fees directly and appropriately reflect the value of using the NYSE Agg Lite data feed on a non-display basis in a wide range of computer-automated functions relating to both trading and non-trading activities and that the number and range of these functions continue to grow through innovation and technology developments.44
+The proposed Non-Display Use fees for the NYSE Agg Lite data feed are also reasonable because they take into account the usefulness of receiving the data for Non-Display Use on an integrated basis.